 And with that, Jade Janks time on the witness stand was done.
 Both sides rested their cases.
 There would be no more witnesses, only the attorneys’ closing arguments.

 Marc Carlos Asks Judge Kearney to Include Lesser Charges

 On December 16th Marc Carlos told Judge Kearney he wanted the weekend to discuss lesser charges with his client.
-Jade Janks had been charged with first-degree murder, a conviction which would mean a sentence of 25-years-to-life.
+Jade Janks had been charged with first-degree murder, a conviction which would mean a mandatory sentence of 25-years-to-life.
 Carlos clearly saw the need for lesser charges, but Jade wanted all or nothing.
 Could she be persuaded?

 On Monday, December 19th, I saw Carlos in the court hallway placing his hands on Jade’s shoulders and saying, “Come on Jade.
 It’s so long.”
 Once in court, Carlos told Judge Kearney he and his client held different positions.
 She did not want any lessors, but he believed the evidence required it.
 Therefore, he said over his client’s objection, he was requesting voluntary and involuntary manslaughter jury instructions.